Hyundai Electric Vehicle for buy or lease

 • Long-Term Savings: Although the initial cost is higher, owning an EV can be more economical in the long run, especially with lower maintenance and fuel costs.

-• Resale Value: As EV technology improves, the resale value of electric cars is expected to remain strong, especially for models with newer, more efficient batteries.
+• Resale Value: As EV technology improves, the resale value of electric cars is expected to remain strong, especially for models with newer, more efficient batteries, a key advantage when comparing EV depreciation against traditional vehicles.

 • Incentives: Buying an EV can make you eligible for federal and state tax credits, rebates, and other incentives.